 - This form also requests information on the numbers of internet connections and their speeds, which applicants may not know.

 - Funding may be reduced or denied if applicants miss certain deadlines, especially those for the FCC Form 471 and FCC Form 486.
 You can remind applicants to file these forms on time.

-- USAC issues an FCC Form 471 Receipt Acknowledgment Letter (RAL) to both the applicant and the service provider in the E-rate Productivity Center (EPC) after an FCC Form 471 is certified.
-You can subscribe to receive electronic notifications to receive the information in certain USAC notifications electronically.
-The letter contains many of the details submitted on the form and provides a means to correct mistakes.
-If you notice incorrect information on the RAL, notify the applicant so corrections can be made.
+- USAC issues an FCC Form 471 Receipt Acknowledgment Letter (RAL) to both the applicant and the service provider in the E-Rate Productivity Center (EPC) after an FCC Form 471 is certified.
+The letter contains many of the details submitted on the FCC Form 471 and provides a means to correct any mistakes.
+Please review the RAL carefully and contact the applicant if you notice any incorrect information or mistakes on the RAL.

 - Program Integrity Assurance (PIA) reviewers at USAC review submitted FCC Forms 471 for compliance with program rules, and may have questions about technical aspects of the services featured on the forms.
 Service providers can assist the applicant in preparing responses to USAC’s questions except for questions about the applicant’s service provider selection process.

 - USAC understands that some of the information requested during application review could be considered to be proprietary or sensitive commercial and financial information.
 Applicants and service providers can request confidential treatment of information under the FCC rules.

 Once applicants have completed PIA review and USAC has issued funding decisions in one or more Funding Commitment Decision Letters (FCDLs) in EPC, you can begin preparations to provide discounted services for the commitments that feature your SPIN.